undertheironbridge/sims3-fitgirl-wine-new-wow64/README.md

 ## Putting it all together

+Firstly, download debug symbols for Wine.
+Starting with version 10.20-2, the Arch package for Wine does not contain debug symbols which are provided in a separate package (which is generally a good thing as only a handful of people are going to need those and it makes the core package about 1GiB smaller) which we're going to need as trying to break in `winedbg` will not work without them.
+At the time of writing, the only mirror providing `-debug` packages is [`geo.mirror.pkgbuild.com/`](https://geo.mirror.pkgbuild.com/extra-debug/os/x86_64/).
+You can paste the link to the package straight into pacman, for example `sudo pacman -U https://geo.mirror.pkgbuild.com/extra-debug/os/x86_64/wine-debug-11.1-2-x86_64.pkg.tar.zst`.

+You can uninstall the debug symbols after completing the installation as they won't be needed anymore.

 This assumes the following :
  * `$WINEPREFIX` is the prefix location that you're installing into,
  * `$SOURCEDIR` is the directory containing the repack files (`setup.exe` and all the `.bin`s),